Monish-Alavalapati/Firmware-upgradation-GUI/README.md

 ## Acknowledgments

-- Special thanks to @Sniffsneaker for the contributions to the project.
+- Special thanks to @Sniffsneaker for the contribution to the project.

 Feel free to contact the project maintainers for any questions or concerns.